Whether you feed your dog bones is without a doubt the most controversial and highly debated topic in dog ownership.

-For dental benefits, it needs to be at least once weekly.
+From an as-yet unpublished paper, it seems that benefits in dental hygiene appear even if bones are offered only monthly.
+However, best results are seen weekly.
 The picture shows the teeth of my 13-year-old dog, Tinker who has chewed a bone most days.
 As you can see, his dental hygiene remains good but the tips of the carnassial teeth are worn flat.
 See the comments below for more information.

 Remember, you don’t have to feed bones to your dogs.
 Read our other ways to keep dogs from being bored and other ways to keep dogs teeth clean.
 However, also bear in mind that dogs who chew bones unsafely may also swallow dangerous chunks of any chew treats.